 Some of the benefits of using carrier oils include:

-They are moisturizing: Carrier oils help to lock moisture into the skin, which can be especially beneficial for those who have dry skin.
+• They are moisturising: Carrier oils help lock moisture into the skin, which can be especially beneficial for dry skin.

-They are anti-inflammatory: Carrier oils can help to reduce inflammation in the skin, which can be helpful for those who suffer from conditions like eczema or rosacea.
+• They are anti-inflammatory: Carrier oils can help reduce skin inflammation, which can be helpful for those who suffer from conditions like eczema or rosacea.

-They are antioxidants: Carrier oils contain antioxidants which increase the shelf life of the oil, but more importantly, help to protect the skin from damage caused by free radicals.
+• They are antioxidants: Carrier oils contain antioxidants that increase the oil’s shelf life but, more importantly, help protect the skin from damage caused by free radicals.
 Flaxseed oil is rarely used in skincare products as it goes rancid so quickly.
-Flax seeds are good for your digestive health, but steer clear of Flaxseed oil for creams and lotions.
+Flax seeds are good for your digestive health but steer clear of Flaxseed oil for creams and lotions.

-They are versatile: Carrier oils can be used in a variety of ways, such as face and body oils, facial cleansers, or hair treatments to promote hair growth.
+• They are versatile: Carrier oils can be used in various ways, such as face and body oils, facial cleansers, or hair treatments to promote hair growth.

 What is the difference between essential oil and carrier oil?